psidh/beesi-ui-assignment/README.md

 ## Project Requirements

-- [X] The UI should be optimized and functional on both desktop and mobile devices.(Imp.)
+- ✅ The UI should be optimized and functional on both desktop and mobile devices.(Imp.)

-- [X] Ensure responsiveness across different screen sizes.
+- ✅ Ensure responsiveness across different screen sizes.

-- [X] Include any necessary animations to enhance user experience.
+- ✅ Include any necessary animations to enhance user experience.

 ---

 ### Tech Stack

 1. Next.js + React
 2. JavaScript Event listeners